Chart Color Schemes

 Sylvania Waters features high concentrations of family households, with a higher-than-average median household size

 Family households account for 82.0% of all households, including 44.4% couples with children, 26.8% couples without children, and 10.3% single parent families.
-Non-family households constitute the remaining 18.0%, with lone person households at 15.5% and group households comprising 2.4%.
+Non-family households make up the remaining 18.0%, with lone person households at 15.5% and group households comprising 2.4%.
 The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households